ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

-\textbf{Hybrid approaches.} FLAGS \cite{Baresi:2010} proposes a goal-driven approach for self-adaptation that spans design and runtime.
+FLAGS \cite{Baresi:2010} is a goal-driven approach for self-adaptation that spans design and runtime.
 The approach supports modelling both crisp goals specified in linear temporal logic and fuzzy goals specified in fuzzy temporal language.
 These models can then used at runtime to monitor goal violations that trigger a modification of the goal model to enforce adaptation on the running system.
-Related approaches are RELAX \cite{Whittle2009} that offers a textual language for specifying requirements with first-class support for uncertainty, and \cite{Souza:2013} that distinguishes between ``awareness requirements'' that describe the situations that require adaptation and ``evolution requirements'' that prescribe what to do in these situations.
+Related approaches are RELAX \cite{Whittle2009}, a textual language for specifying requirements with first-class support for uncertainty, and ``awareness requirements'' that describe the situations that require adaptation and ``evolution requirements'' that prescribe what to do in these situations~\cite{Souza:2013} .
 EUREMA \cite{Vogel:2014} offers a domain-specific language to model feedback loops and their interactions.
 At design time feedback loop models are specified by means of operations, runtime models, and interactions.
 An additional layer diagram specifies the interactions between the feedback loops and the managed system.
 At runtime, EUREMA offers an interpreter that directly interprets the models to realise adaptation.
-Additionally, the models can be dynamically adjusted, supporting evolution. \cite{Nahabedian:2016} presents a general approach to specify correctness criteria for the dynamic update of a system and a technique to automatically compute a controller that handles the transition from the old to a new specification.
-The approach syntheses a controller that guarantees progress towards the update and performs a safe update, i.e., by guiding the system to a safe state in which the update can start, ensuring that the update will eventually occur and satisfy the new specification. \cite{Filieri:2016} offers a mathematical framework for efficient run-time decision making in two steps.
+Additionally, the models can be dynamically adjusted, supporting evolution. \cite{Nahabedian:2016} present a general approach to specify correctness criteria for the dynamic update of a system and a technique to automatically compute a controller that handles the transition from the old to a new specification.
+The approach syntheses a controller guides the system to a safe state in which the update can start, ensuring that the update will eventually occur and satisfy the new specification. \cite{Filieri:2016} offer a mathematical framework for efficient run-time decision-making.